Insulin Resistance Research

-The presence of insulin resistance is strongly correlated with the development of the metabolic syndrome.
-In fact, some investigators refer to the metabolic syndrome as the insulin resistance syndrome.
+The presence of insulin resistance is strongly correlated with the development of metabolic syndrome.
+In fact, some investigators refer to metabolic syndrome as the insulin resistance syndrome.

 In the absence of insulin, not only is the blood glucose level high, but intermediary metabolism is deranged.
 In the condition called insulin resistance, the action of insulin at the cellular level is impaired.
 Normal or even high levels of insulin may be present in the blood stream of persons with insulin resistance, but insulin fails to perform its functions normally at the cellular level.